top of page

 • Ultimaker S5 3D printer

-• A wet lab space accommodating up to 36-10g aquaria and 6 custom built all-in-one recirculating tanks
+• A wet lab space accommodating 6 custom built all-in-one recirculating tanks as well as additional standard glass tank housing

 • Renovated lab space including ergonomic desks and chairs